 * be aware that there was a BA Studies in English programme requiring 600h of field training.

-For information on the excavations contact either the Instructor or the Coordinator of field training – Dr. Marcin Matera
+For information on the excavations contact either the Instructor or the Head of Archaeology (Studies in English).

 Excavations training – summer 2021

 This year’s excavations for students will be organized only in Poland, including the sites within Warsaw and its surroundings.
 The authorities of the Faculty will provide places for everyone.
 Currently, an offer is being collected from the Faculty members.
-Information on places and details of exercises will be announced no later than mid-May.
 Those who can’t arrive to Poland due to pandemic, may take part in the excavations conducted in their countries.